markusmoenig/Eldiron/docs/docs/characters_items/player_input.md

 The selected mode remains active after targeting, so repeated attacks do not require reselecting Attack.
 Choosing another targeting command or the Walk/default button replaces it.
-Without `persistent_intents`, the server clears the intent after use.
+The `persistent_intents` option only enables the same persistence in 2D modes; it is not needed in 3D.

 The active intent can also change the cursor if the corresponding button widget defines intent cursor tiles.